arangodb/arangojs/docs/Drivers/JS/Reference/Aql.md

 The `aql.join` helper takes an array of queries generated using the `aql` tag and combines them into a single query.
 The optional second argument will be used as literal string to combine the queries.

+Note that this is a low-level helper function only useful for joining an unknown arbitrary number of query fragments from an array.
+If the number of fragments is known in advance, nested `aql` templates generally result in more readable code.

 **Arguments**